SAP/fundamental-ngx/NEW_COMPONENT.md

 Navigate to http://localhost:4200/fundamental-ngx#/core/poster-editor to start working with the component.

-Component code will be located at `libs/core/src/lib/poster-editor`, and the example can be found at `apps/docs/src/app/core/component-docs/poster-editor/examples/default`.
+Component will be located at `libs/core/src/lib/poster-editor` and example code will be in `libs/docs/core/poster-editor`.

 At this point, you can start coding: apply changes in the library component and test them in docs right away.